Skip to main content

 Source: SEAI

-The figure above shows the contribution of renewable heat, transport and electricity to the overall RES target.
+The figure above shows the contribution of renewable electricity, heat and transport to the overall RES target.
 Renewable electricity makes the largest contribution to the overall RES and has been responsible for most of the overall growth in renewable energy since 2005.
-The figure also shows the share of biomass, used to generate heat and electricity, that was not verified as sustainable in the context of REDII and, consequently, could not be included in Ireland's 2021 or 2022 RES.
+This figure also shows the share of heat and electricity generated by biomass fuels that was excluded from the overall RES

 Renewable energy in transport (RES-T)